dengage-tech/dengage-react-sdk/README.md

 ### Asking User Permission for Notification
 > Note: Android doesn't require to ask for push notifications explicitely.
 Therefore, you can only ask for push notification's permissions on iOS.

 IOS uses shared `UNUserNotificationCenter` by itself while asking user to send notification.
-Dengage SDK manager uses `UNUserNotificationCenter` to ask permission as well.
+D-engage SDK manager uses `UNUserNotificationCenter` to ask permission as well.
 [Apple Doc Reference](https://developer.apple.com/documentation/usernotifications/asking_permission_to_use_notifications)

 If in your application, you want to get UserNotification permissions explicitely, you can do by calling one of the following methods: